-Step One: As you are in your “Progress Toward Plan” tab, you will see the below image, where you document your progress and other information.
-To EDIT (remember edit can be expiring a goal, adding a goal, or changing any part) any part of the TxPlus click one of the buttons highlighted below that matches your needs best (these options are on the bottom of each “box” in the TxPlus).
+Step One: As you are in your “Progress Toward Plan” tab within the Quarterly Review visit for your program, you will see the below image, where you document your progress and other information.
+To add EDIT (remember edit can be expiring a goal, adding a goal, or changing any part of the TxPlus click one of the buttons highlighted below that matches your needs best (these options are on the bottom of each “box” in the TxPlus).